-the CDBG program, (full and phased ver County) is required to submit an application ject. a. lity/County) wil ation request amount is \$(Dollar Amount) Il commit the required cash match of \$(Dollar b. b.
-That the Phased project grant application request amount is \$(Dollar Amount) and the (Municipality/County) will commit the required cash match of \$(Dollar Amount) for the (Project); PASSED, AD OPTED AND APPRO VED this day of, 20 Signat ture, Chief Elected Offi cial Applicant Entity (County or Municipality) Nan ne (Typed or Printed) - Title Date
+am, (Municipality/Co I version of the proj ounty) is required to submit an application ect. a. a.
+That the Full project grant application request amount is \$(Dollar Amount) and the (Municipality/County) will commit the required cash match of \$(Dollar Amount) for the (Project); b. cipality/County) will d ication request amount is \$(Dollar Amount) commit the required cash match of \$(Dollar PASSED, AD OOPTED AND AP PROVED this day of, 20 Signa ture, Chief Elected d Official Applicant Entity (County or Municipality) me (Typed or Print red) Title Date